Rashal10/Drake-s-Snake-Game/README.md

-# 🐍 Drake's Snake Game (Pygame)
+# 🐍 Drake's Snake Game

 A fun little **Snake Game** built with **Python** and **Pygame**.
-Unlike the classic rectangle-only snake, this version uses a apple 🍎 as the favorite food of the circle ball shaped snake.
+Unlike the classic rectangle-only snake, this version uses a apple 🍎 as the favorite food of the circle ball shaped snake with a tongue.

 ---